Azul S.A. (AZUL): Skating on Thin Ice? We Know the Answer

 AZUL’s Market Performance

-AZUL stocks went down by -2.08% for the week, with a monthly jump of 13.48% and a quarterly performance of -13.01%, while its annual performance rate touched -56.22%.
-The volatility ratio for the week stands at 7.18% while the volatility levels for the past 30 days are set at 6.74% for Azul S.A.
-The simple moving average for the period of the last 20 days is -1.56% for AZUL stocks with a simple moving average of -21.68% for the last 200 days.
+AZUL stocks went up by 7.71% for the week, with a monthly jump of 19.86% and a quarterly performance of 2.31%, while its annual performance rate touched -49.23%.
+The volatility ratio for the week stands at 7.70% while the volatility levels for the past 30 days are set at 6.90% for Azul S.A.
+The simple moving average for the period of the last 20 days is 5.24% for AZUL stocks with a simple moving average of -14.90% for the last 200 days.

 Analysts’ Opinion of AZUL